naren4b/nks/docs/adv-monitoring-with-robusta.md

-# Kubernetes Monitoring, Notifications, Troubleshooting, And Automation With Robusta

-🚀 Enhancing Kubernetes Monitoring & Automation with Robusta! 🚀
+# 🚀 Enhancing Kubernetes Monitoring & Automation with Robusta! 🚀

-Just wrapped up a comprehensive setup for Kubernetes monitoring, notifications, troubleshooting, and automation using Robusta.
+Find a comprehensive setup for Kubernetes monitoring, notifications, troubleshooting, and automation using Robusta.
 This powerful tool integrates seamlessly with Prometheus, enabling real-time monitoring and instant alerts via Slack and Robusta UI.

-Key Highlights:
+#### Key Highlights:

-Deployed a Kubernetes cluster and Prometheus stack.
+- Deployed a Kubernetes cluster and Prometheus stack.
-Integrated Slack for instant alert notifications in the #devops channel.
+- Integrated Slack for instant alert notifications in the #devops channel.
-Set up Robusta for advanced monitoring and automated issue resolution.
+- Set up Robusta for advanced monitoring and automated issue resolution.
-Monitoring has never been easier or more effective.
+- Monitoring has never been easier or more effective.
 Excited to see how this enhances our DevOps processes! 💻🔧

 #Kubernetes #DevOps #Monitoring #Automation #Robusta #Prometheus #CloudNative